mafshar/xray-ensemble/README.md

 ## Setup
 Setup your data by following these instructions.
 The download link is [here](https://nihcc.app.box.com/v/ChestXray-NIHCC/folder/36938765345)

-(For the smaller dataset, the download link is [here](https://www.kaggle.com/nih-chest-xrays/sample))

 * Locally, create a `/data` directory in the project root.

 * Download all tar files from the `/images` directory and expand them locally in `/data/images`.